Crashnorun/Time_Lapse/README.md

 # Time_Lapse
 Time lapse library for processing

-The goal of this project is to develop a time lapse libarary for processing.
+The goal of this project is to develop a time lapse library for processing that will be able to read a series of sequential jpg’s and compile them into a single image.

 COMPILING IMAGES
 Features of this class will include: